-#025 – Law Firm Marketing Activities To Do Every Day
+#025 – Daily Law Firm Marketing Activities

 Law firm marketing is unique, and the common marketing tactics that work for other businesses do not always translate well for law firm marketing.
-However, there are a variety of marketing activities that are an ideal fit for law firms, depending on the particular goals of your business.
+However, there are a variety of daily law firm marketing activities that are an ideal fit for law firms, depending on the particular goals of your business.
 When you adopt a certain mindset and include these everyday marketing activities, they will become second nature as you work on gaining clients and building up your business.

 Some of the resources I visited about in today’s episode include the following:

 Note: Link to websites may include affiliate links, in which I would receive a small fee or reward for the referral.
 However, please know I only provide referrals for companies and services I either use myself or believe in strongly.